-- [10] The Lobbyist provided a formal response to his opportunity to be heard under s.
+[10] The Lobbyist provided a formal response to his opportunity to be heard under s.
 7.2 of the LRA.
+He stated that he was retained by a major pharmaceutical company to maintain a provincial government product listing for a drug for schizophrenia and to meet with the Society.
+He believed it important to disclosure his dealing with the Society because his work, if successful would benefit the Society.
+He acknowledged that he did not have a contract with the Society.
+He agreed it was an error to register on behalf of the Society.

-He stated that he has undertaken lobbying work for Hollyburn in the past.
-The Lobbyist met with the Director and another employee of Hollyburn at their request to discuss and initiative for a political strategy with respect to the implications of rent control and the HST.
-He provided Hollyburn with a workplan for the initiative.
-He registered the undertaking in anticipation of a contract.
-In the end, no undertaking resulted, and he omitted to deregister. - [11] While admitting his failure to comply with the requirements of the LRA, he submits that his failure was inadvertent and the result of honest mistakes about those requirements.
+[11] While admitting his failure to comply with the requirements of the LRA, he submits that his failure was inadvertent and the result of honest mistakes about those requirements.
 He felt that registering "out of an abundance of caution" would serve the interests of transparency.
 He suggested that the contravention was minor and caused no personal benefit to him or harm to anyone else.
 He also noted that he rectified the error.
 In conclusion, he suggested that the appropriate outcome would be a finding of non-compliance without issuing an administrative penalty.